albar965/littlenavmap-manual/src/en/MENUS.rst

 Navconnect <https://albar965.github.io/littlenavconnect.html>`__ and
 keeps the aircraft centered on the map.

-The centering of the aircraft can be changed in the :ref:`simulator-aircraft` tab in dialog ``Options``.
+The centering of the aircraft can be changed on :ref:`simulator-aircraft` tab in dialog ``Options``.

 .. _delete-aircraft-trail: